cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 7.1) During the Miro exfiltration phase, a third IP address is observed in the activity logs.
 What is the associated User-Agent string for that IP address?

+Checking for IPs in the logs after the attack started and for Dr chen or James impersonations in Miro:

 ![7.1](screenshots/7.1.0.png)

 **Answer: Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:122.0) Gecko/20100101 Firefox/122.0**